GoogleCloudPlatform/cloud-ops-sandbox/README.md

 * **Synthetic Load Generation:** The application demo comes with dedicated load generation service that creates realistic usage patterns on Hipster Shop website using
   [Locust](https://locust.io/) load generator.

+## For Developers

+If you are a developer and want to contribute to the Sandbox, please refer to [CONTRIBUTING.md](https://github.com/GoogleCloudPlatform/stackdriver-sandbox/blob/master/CONTRIBUTING.md).

 ---

 This is not an official Google project.